vgrade/GetUserLocationinDynamics365AppForMobileandTablet/README.md

 4. Reversegeocoding js web resource - It have js function which retrieve user's location in Dynamics 365 app for Mobile and tablet and store in User Location entity

 To Do:-
-1. Download the solution and import into your crm instance
+1. Download the solution, unzip it and get the crm solution zipped file from it and import into your crm instance
 2. On the event on which you want to check in location, call the function getcurrentLocation from Reversegeocoding js library.(In this solution i have called it on on-load of account)
 3. Enable location in your  Dynamics 365 app for Mobile and tablet
 4. Make sure plugin step is enabled